 When dating older women, you want to present yourself the right way.
 They’re generally looking for maturity, self-confidence, independence and fun.
 The better you are at demonstrating these parts of you, the better things will go.
 Whatever you do, try to avoid talking about the age gap.

 All of these topics are also great for initial conversations with women (like those you can have in our favorite places to meet older women).
 They're topics that are fun, flirty, and interesting.

 Here’s what to talk about on dates

 As with many things in the world of dating, practice makes perfect.
+That includes knowing where to go on the first date before you even think about your conversation.
 Each of these points can be applied to literally any conversation so don’t be afraid to practice elsewhere.
 The more you practice, the more you’ll do these things without noticing.

 A genuine compliment

 I wanted to start with this one because it’s something we’re so often told to avoid.
 In my experience, handled correctly, an honest compliment can be the perfect springboard to engaging conversation.

 What do I mean by ‘handled correctly’?
 There’s a good reason we’re advised to steer clear of compliments.
 That’s because they can feel forced and insincere.
 Instead, here are some basic guidelines for doing it right.